How is Coffee Decaffeinated?

 Comparison of taste and aroma between regular and decaffeinated coffee

 Usually decaffeinated and regular coffee will look and taste the same; both produce a beautiful crema on an espresso and are dark and rich in colour.
 Sometimes however there can be differences in the taste.
-Some decaffeinated coffee beans will produce a sour or salty aftertaste when drank.
-This is usually very slight, and many people wouldn’t notice it without really looking for it.
+Caffeine itself tastes bitter, so decaf coffee may be less bitter.
+However, this is usually very slight, and many people wouldn’t notice it without really looking for it.

 Considerations when purchasing decaffeinated coffee.

 There are no set rules of what you should and shouldn’t look for when purchasing decaffeinated coffee, the key thing is to find what works for you.
-This may be a bean made using a process you agree with, one that is chemical free, or perhaps one that is decaffeinated and a dark roast.
+This may be a bean made using a process you agree with, one that is chemical free, or perhaps one that is decaffeinated.
 The key thing to think about is flavour; to find a flavour you like in a coffee and to go out and search for that bean without caffeine.

 Frequently Asked Questions (FAQs)